jswymer/mydoctest/articles/finance-setup-chart-accounts.md

     ms.author="edupont04" />

 # Set Up or Change the Chart of Accounts
 The chart of accounts shows the ledger accounts that store your financial data.
-Project "Madeira" includes a standard chart of accounts that is ready to support your business.
+Financials includes a standard chart of accounts that is ready to support your business.
 However, you can change the default accounts, and you can add new accounts.

 ## Adding or Changing Accounts